modular/modular/KGEN/docs/public/programming-manual.md

 Mojo takes a pragmatic approach to let Mojo programmers get their job done without having to work around its type system.
-As seen above, it doesn’t force types to be copyable, movable or even constructable, but it does want types to express their full contract and it wants to enable fluent design patterns that programmers expect from languages like C++.
+As seen above, it doesn’t force types to be copyable, movable, or even constructable, but it does want types to express their full contract, and it wants to enable fluent design patterns that programmers expect from languages like C++.
 The (well known) observation here is that many objects have contents that can be "stolen" without needing to disable their destructor, either because they have a "null state" (like an